-tonnes of CO2e beyond the value chain mitigated
+tonnes of CO2e beyond the value chain mitigated in 2025

 science-aligned net zero target adopted